tlbtlbtlb/tlbcore/README.md

     });
 ```

 The function is called like a jQuery function, with *this* bound to $(document.body).
+Usually it will create some overall page-level HTML, then call other functions to fill in each section.